plasma-umass/commentator/README.md

 Suppose you have a file called `example.py` with the following code:

 ```
-def foo(x):
+def absolutely(n):
-    y = x + 1
+    if n < 0:
+        return -n
+    else:
-    return y
+        return n
 ```

-You can run Commentator on this file to add comments (and optionally, translations to another language):
+Run Commentator on this file to add comments and type annotations:

 ```
-$ commentator example.py --language Spanish
+$ commentator example.py
 ```

 The resulting code will be:

 ```
+def absolutely(n: int):
     """
-This function takes in a value x and returns its incremented value.

-Esta función toma un valor x y devuelve su valor incrementado.
+    Return the absolute value of an integer.

+    Args:
+    n(int): Integer number.

+    Returns:
+    An absolute integer value of the input.
     """
-def foo(x):
-    y = x + 1
+    if n < 0:
+        return -n
+    else:
-    return y
+        return n
 ```

-Note that Commentator has added high-level explanatory comments and translated the existing docstring and comment to Spanish.
+Note that Commentator has added a docstring and type annotations.